Fridah-kalee/Exclusive-News/README.md

 7. Create folders and files
 8. Initialize the application
 9. Then start building your application
+10. Exporting Configurations
+    * export API_KEY='{Enter your News Api Key}'
-10. Running application
+11. Running the application
+    * python3.9 manage.py server
+12. Testing the application
-    * python3.9 run.py
+    * python3.9 manage.py test
-11. Navigate to http://127.0.0.1:5000/ or whatever is mentioned in the terminal as the development server
+11. Navigate to http://127.0.0.1:5000/ or whatever is mentioned in the terminal as the development server to open the application
 ## Technology Used
 * python3.9
 * Flask